davidzhao1015/davidzhao1015.github.io/_posts/2026-03-07-symp-heatmap-excel.md

 The example use case is based on symptom frequency across subtypes of an autoimmune disorder.
 The goal is to transform a complex data matrix (20 symptoms × 11 disease subtypes) into a visual representation that reveals patterns in clinical manifestations and potential similarities between subtypes.

 Once the workflow is set up, generating the heatmap requires only a few seconds and minimal coding.
+The re-usable [Excel template](https://github.com/davidzhao1015/heatmap-excel-template/blob/main/Heatmap.xlsx) provided with this guide includes an example dataset and ready-to-run Python scripts, allowing users to create publication-ready heatmaps with ease.

 ## Why Heatmaps Matter in Biomedical Data